data-forge/data-forge-js/README.md

 	var series = dataFrame.getSeries(5);

-Create a new dataframe from a sub-set of columns:
+Create a new data-frame from a subset of columns:

 	var columnSubset = df.subset(["Some-Column", "Some-Other-Column"]);

-## Enumerating a series
+## Extract values from a series

-Use an iterator to lazily enumerate a series:

-	var iterator = someSeries.getIterator();
-	while (iterator.moveNext()) {
-		var row = iterator.getCurrent();
-		// do something with the row.
-	}
+Note: the follow functions cause lazy evaluation to complete (like the *toArray* function in LINQ).
+This can be performance intensive.

-Extract the values from the series as an array.
-Note that this could be an expensive operation.
+Extract the values from the series as an array:
-Lazy evaluation of the entire-data frame may be forced to complete.

 	var arrayOfValues = someSeries.toValues();

+Extract index + value pairs from the series as an array:

+	var arrayOfPairs = someSeries.toPairs();

-## Enumerating an index
+## Extract values from an index

-Getting the index from a data-frame:
+Retreive the index from a data-frame:

 	var index = dataFrame.getIndex();

-Getting the index from a series:
+Retreive the index from a series:

 	var index = someSeries.getIndex();

-The index can be enumerated lazily:

-	var iterator = dataFrame.getIndex().getIterator();
-	while (iterator.moveNext()) {
-		var row = iterator.getCurrent();
-		// do something with the row.
-	}

-Retrieve value from the index as an array:
+Retrieve values from the index as an array:

 	var arrayOfValues = index.toValues();